-SSI individuals get a cash benefit from SSA.
-The maximum SSI benefit depends on whether the individual is an “individual,” a “couple,” or an “essential person.”
+SSI individuals receive a cash benefit from SSA.
+The maximum SSI benefit depends on whether the individual is an “eligible individual,” or an eligible individual with an eligible spouse (“eligible couple”).
+The eligible individual or couple may also receive increased SSI benefits if they have an “essential person.”
 (See Appendix A, SSI Payment Levels.)

 SSI individuals living in Pennsylvania also receive a state supplement.
 (See Section 387.31.)

 SSI benefits are paid monthly by the SSA on the first of each month.
 If the individual gets SSI benefits and Social Security Title II benefits, the benefits are paid monthly on the third of each month.
 If the first or the third of the month falls on a non-business day, the benefits will be paid the Friday before.
-The payment may be made to another individual.
-The individual or other individual may choose to have payment made to a bank account by direct deposit.
+The payment may be made to the SSI recipient or the SSI recipient’s representative payee.
+The payments are made electronically, either onto a Direct Express® Debit Mastercard® or directly into a bank account.

 Federal standards for SSI do not allow for differences in the cost of living in different states.
 However, states can give an extra, or supplemental, payment to individuals who live in the state.
 Pennsylvania supplements the federal SSI benefit.
 SSA does not consider the supplement as income when deciding on SSI eligibility.

-The state supplement may not be more than the optional amount unless the December 1973 assistance payment included a special allowance.
-The CAO must identify and keep watch on SSI budgets that include a special allowance by:
+The state supplement amount issued to SSI recipients may not be more than the optional amount unless the December 1973 assistance payment included a special allowance.
+The CAO must identify and monitor SSI budgets that include a special allowance by:

 NOTE: The special allowance cannot be increased, but it can be decreased or stopped.